microsoft/fluentui/rfcs/convergence/react-focus-management.md

   findFirst,
   findLast,
   findAll,
-} = useFocusable(ref); // All operations are with respect to the given DOM container
+} = useFocusable(ref.current); // All operations are with respect to the given DOM container

 findFirst() // first focusable findLast() // first last focusable